-There are two options for Counselling at The Centre either privately with Ester Wheeler or via Petersfield Counselling Service.
-Details of both options are shown below.
+There are several options for Counselling at The Centre either privately with Ester Wheeler or Deborah Lane (clients aged 4-25) or via Petersfield Counselling Service.
+Details of all options are shown below.

 We all know the saying, “a problem shared is a problem halved” but surely it can’t be as simple as that?
 Sometimes it’s hard to talk to friends and family or sometimes even anyone at all.
 Counselling or talking therapy can be that one person you need who can take the time to just listen to you.
 It’s the space that you and your counsellor create, the non-judgmental relationship that can support, heel or/and allow growth.

 Ester is a trained humanistic therapist and integrates Gestalt, Person Centred and Existential therapy.
 This means she believes that we are all self governing, unique individuals with an inert desire to complete unfinished business, make meaning of our experiences and reach our true potential.
 She works relationally and collaboratively to support clients through what ever might be troubling them, as well as celebrating achievements and individual’s potential.

 As a humanistic therapist, Ester works with all presenting issues as an individual and unique experience for the client.
 No client is the same however, common areas she has worked with and trained in include:

 - Sex, Sexuality and Gender identity

 Deborah is a professionally registered Integrative Counsellor and Psychotherapist (MBACP), qualified at Masters level, specialising in work with children, adolescents, young people (aged 4-25), and their families.